SOGENA is certified CSR, Corporate Social Responsibility – ISO 20 121.

-Objective 1: Mobilise suppliers and service providers via a responsible purchasing policy
+Objective 1: To mobilise suppliers and service providers via a responsible purchasing policy

-Objective 2: Accompany and promote CSR processes implemented by exhibitors for setting up and working their stands.
+Objective 2: To accompany and promote CSR processes implemented by exhibitors for setting up and working their stands

-Objective 3: Implicate collaborators and raise their awareness of the CSR policy.
+Objective 3: To implicate collaborators and raise their awareness of the CSR policy

 With regard to its CSR objectives and in accordance with the requirements of the ISO 20 121 standard, SOGENA commits to mobilising all those involved to respect the legal requirements applicable to its activities and to make this CSR policy publicly available.